-She began her career working in publicity and design at various entertainment firms while still in High School and her first online portfolio was awarded as one of HOW Magazine’s highly coveted Top Ten Design Websites for the year.
-Her artwork has been published in dozens of books and magazines and she was previously an official Judge for the prestigious Creativity International Awards.
+Her first online portfolio was awarded as one of HOW Magazine’s highly coveted Top Ten Design Websites for the year and her artwork has been published in dozens of books and magazines.
+She was an invited Guest Speaker at the prestigious Art Institute of Chicago and was previously an official Judge for the Creativity International Awards.
+She has curated dozens of events including multi-venue block parties featuring numerous art exhibits, local and touring bands and mini film festivals.

 Growing up in Los Angeles and Hawai’i, Miss Amer had a creative childhood filled with art, intellect and weirdness.
 While attending classes at UCLA and the American Film Institute she had the distinct honor of residing at the Frank Lloyd Wright Ennis House while working as an executive assistant for the Foundation.